 - Pack lunches

-Assign A Time To Each Task On Your Routine
+Step #5.
+Assign A Time To Each Task

-Now that you have your list all written up, go back to each item and jot down how much time you think it will take to perform each task.
-If you want to get crazy you can time yourself, but an estimate will do just fine. 🙂
+Now that you have your list go back to each item and write down how long you think it will take to perform each task.

 - Brush your teeth-1 minute